c4em/collei/README.md

 Create a new secret called <code>GENSHIN_COOKIES</code> or <code>STARRAIL_COOKIES</code> respectively and paste your cookies.
 If both your Star Rail and Genshin accounts are connected to the same Hoyoverse account, paste the same cookie in each. <br>
-If you don't have a Star Rail or Genshin Impact account there is no need to provide the cookie.
+<b> If you don't have an account for one of the games, skip setting the cookie secret.
+Collei will only try to
-It will lead to a failed run otherwise.
+claim the rewards for games you provide her with and may fail otherwise.</b>
 <img src="https://files.catbox.moe/1bvc55.png">

 <h3>Give the action write permissions</h3>